-To provide broad-based exposure to shares that offer value and mediumto long-term growth.
-The portfolio managers seek to invest in companies where returns can be achieved from any or all of growth in earnings, growth in dividends and a re-rating of its share price; however, there will be a bias towards companies offering high but sustainable dividend yields.
+To provide broad-based exposure to South African shares that offer value and medium- to long-term growth.
+The portfolio managers seek to invest in companies where returns can be achieved from any or all of (a) growth in earnings, (b) growth in dividends and (c) a re-rating by the market of the company's share price.